-For the 2015 taxable year, the Company believes that it is unlikely that the 50% Ownership Test was satisfied.
+For the 2016 taxable year, the Company believes that it is unlikely that the 50% Ownership Test was satisfied.
 Therefore, the eligibility of the Company and each subsidiary to qualify for exemption under Section 883 of the Code is wholly dependent upon the Company's ability to satisfy the Publicly Traded Test.

 Under the Treasury Regulations, stock of a foreign corporation is considered "primarily traded" on an established securities market in a country if the number of shares of each class of stock that is traded during the taxable year on all established securities markets in that country exceeds the number of shares in each such class that is traded during that year on established securities markets in any other single country.
-The Company's common stock, which is the sole class of issued and outstanding stock, was "primarily traded" on the New York Stock Exchange, or "NYSE", during the 2015 taxable year.
+The Company's common stock, which is the sole class of issued and outstanding stock, was "primarily traded" on the NYSE during the 2016 taxable year.